skellis46/finger-pointing-moon/case-for-support.md

 _Finger Pointing Moon_ aims to address practice-research's fundamental, long-standing and most controversial epistemic question: **What can we know or understand differently as a consequence of practice-research?**[^sh]

-this is because it hasn't yet happened (everyone pointing to everyone else - go talk to your father, who says go talk to your mother, etc). built on assumptions and proxies. it's important because currently we generate undefendable outcomes in which anyone can say anything. but what do we get or gain from something different?
+this is because it hasn't yet happened built on assumptions and proxies. it's important because currently we generate undefendable outcomes in which anyone can say anything. but what do we get or gain from something different?

 add something in this first paragraph of why it matters?
 Why is it important?